bordean5/ELEC0138-23_24-Group_S/Phishing website/README.md

 ## Program run instruction
 1. Clone the repository
 2. Complete the steps of the main readme file
+3. Run the line "flask run" to start the server for the phishing website
-3. Change the recipient's email address in `phishing_email.py` can alter the recipient of the phishing email
+4. Change the recipient's email address in `phishing_email.py` can alter the recipient of the phishing email
-4. Run the file named "phishing_email.py"
+5. Run the file named "phishing_email.py"
-5. Receive a phishing email in the recipient's mailbox and clicking "Click here to upgrade now" will lead to the phishing log-in webpage
+6. Receive a phishing email in the recipient's mailbox and clicking "Click here to upgrade now" will lead to the phishing log-in webpage
-6. Enter username and password
+7. Enter username and password
-7. The username and password used for logging in are saved in the file password.txt within the instance
+8. The username and password used for logging in are saved in the file password.txt within the instance

 If you just want to run a phishing website, you only need to
 1. Run the line "flask run" to start the server for the phishing website